Sarah Sowell

 I usually joke that there’s a five-minute version of the new urban mechanics definition, and there’s an hour-long version and a week-long version.
 So, I’ll spare you the week-long version.
 For a student who is considering to have an influential or a meaningful career pathway, I can’t overstate the importance of humble criticality.
 I think that so many of the systems, structures, and organizations that have been given to our generations need to be questioned and rethought in a way that is more just and more democratic.
 Systems don’t like change; they want to maintain the status quo.
 Without any external input, things will stay the way that they are.
 So, within a framework where you feel like you can contribute authentically to an organization, to a startup, or to a research field, bringing that criticality will add meaning and internal validation.
 I recommend asking questions, being critical, and not accepting the status quo.

-.
+Interview excerpts have been lightly edited for clarity and readability and approved by the interviewee.
 This article only aims to share personal opinions and learnings and does not constitute the interviewee’s current or former employer(s)’ position on any of the topics discussed.